In preparation for my latest book coming soon, be sure to get your

 What followed is one of the most enjoyable, memorable weeks of my life.
 I can’t wait to tell you more about our adventures and experiences in future posts!

 I’m convinced I am destined to live in Tuscany.
 The golden light is phenomenal and everywhere you look is truly a picture-postcard.
 It’s nearly impossible to take a bad picture.
 To demonstrate how stunning and changing the Tuscan countryside is, take a look at this series of shots from our bedroom window several mornings in a row at approximately the same time:

-Please leave a comment and let me know what you think of the new blog design.
 Next time I’ll introduce you to a small wine estate near Montalcino that produces extraordinary rosso and brunello.
 Stay tuned!

 Photo for No Apparent Reason: